-Prediabetes is a condition in which blood sugar levels are higher than what is considered to be the normal range, however, the blood sugar is not yet high enough to be classified as a diagnosis for diabetes.
+Prediabetes occurs when blood sugar levels are higher than what is considered to be the normal range but not high enough to be considered type 2 diabetes.

-HbA1c tests often report results as a percentage, and is an average measurement of how your blood sugar levels have been over the past 3 months and you do not need to fast for this test.
-For example, the test might indicate that your HbA1c is X%, easily showing whether your blood sugar is generally high or low.
-If you receive an A1c result of 5.7-6.4%, it indicates that you are living with prediabetes.
+HbA1c tests often report results as a percentage, are an average measurement of how your blood sugar levels have been over the past 3 months and you do not need to fast for this test.

 As there are no symptoms of prediabetes, it’s important to take a blood glucose test every 1-3 years depending on risk factors such as family history, weight, diet and level of exercise.
 Your doctor will recommend how often you should take a diabetes test depending on your health history.

-If you have prediabetes, it means that your body is trying to tell you something, the body is trying to tell you that you need to make lifestyle changes and you need to make them fast.
+If you have prediabetes, it means that your body is trying to tell you something, the body is trying to tell you that you need to make certain lifestyle changes.

 If you are living with prediabetes, all is not lost, there is still time to make the all-important lifestyle changes that could improve your quality of life and health.

 One of the best ways to know more about your blood sugar levels is through a Diabetes Test - this can be done with your doctor or from the comfort of your own home with an at-home lab test.

 LetsGetChecked’s at-home Diabetes Test can help provide insight into your blood sugar levels over the previous 3 months from the time taking the test.
 Online results will be available within 5 days and our dedicated medical team will be available throughout the process to offer a helping hand should you need one.

 See also: How do you Check for Diabetes From Home?